RemiTajudeen/RFM-Customer-Segmentation-using-Excel/README.md

 3. **Feature Selection**: Identified and selected relevant columns needed for RFM analysis.
 4. **Percentrank**: Used PERCENTRANK.INC to score recency (reversed), frequency, and monetary value.
 It was scaled 0 to 10.
 5. **RFM Scoring**: Calculated the total RFM based on the percentrank values and created a new column to rank the RFM score using PERCENTRANK.INC.
-6. ** Customer Segmentation**: Segmented the customers using the lookup table created and the formula, VLOOKUP.
+6. **Customer Segmentation**: Segmented the customers using the lookup table created and the formula, VLOOKUP.
-7. ** Pivot Table for Customer Segment**: Created pivot tables for each segment to sumarize key statistics.
+7. **Pivot Table for Customer Segment**: Created pivot tables for each segment to sumarize key statistics.
-8. **Visualisation and Analysis**: Dashboard was created in Excel to explain each customer segment.
+8. **Visualisation and Analysis**: The dashboard was created in Excel to explain each customer segment.

 ## Key Insights
-Top Customers (7.4%) - This customer group has the highest average spend per purchase ($1,378), they are the company's most recent buyers, and have a high purchase frequency.
+- **Top Customers (7.4%)** - This customer group has the highest average spend per purchase ($1,378), they are the company's most recent buyers, and have a high purchase frequency.
-Loyal Customers (22%) - This group is the largest and most valuable segment, 42% of total revenue comes from this segment.
-They frequently shop in-store and earn fairly high income
+* **Loyal Customers (22%)** - This group is the largest and most valuable segment, 42% of total revenue comes from this segment.
+They frequently shop in-store and earn fairly high income.
++ **Growth Customers (16%)** - This segment is the second largest revenue driver, contributing 24%.
+Their purchasing frequency and spend is moderate with room for deeper engagement.
+There are opportunities to nurture this segments with loyalty offers and promotions.

+## Recommendations